gohsonghan98/gitbookclone/document/function/Comparation/equalOrGreater/equalOrGreater.md

-﻿# equalOrGreater
+# equalOrGreater

 ### Description

-The first value is equal or greater than the second value.
+The greater than or equal to comparison operators.

 ### Flowchart